 How Masks Impact Communication

 Wearing a mask has become part of our daily life and that will continue throughout the current pandemic.
-We must wear masks to stop the spread of COVID-19 and to protect the people around us.
+We wear masks to stop the spread of COVID-19 and to protect the people around us.
 As a speech therapist and mother of two, it’s important to understand how wearing a mask can impact speech and hearing.
+In addition, there are some strategies we can use to ensure that our children are communicating effectively and understand those around them.

 Let’s review some important information about masks and communication: